Asefeoluwa/HRDataset/README.md

 -- It's a Female powered company.

--- The company hires a lot of Product Techinicians.
-So might be a technology company OR Factory.
+-- The company hires a lot of Product Techinicians, so might be a technology company.

 -- They have only 2 C-suite level staff.
 The CEO & The CIO both female